MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

     terraform plan -out QuickstartTerraformTest.tfplan
     ```

 1. Run `terraform apply`, specifying the name of the file from the previous step.

     ```bash
     terraform apply QuickstartTerraformTest.tfplan
     ```

 **Notes**:
+- In order to facilitate automation, running `terraform apply <filename>` doesn't require confirmation.
 - If you decide to use this feature, read the [security warning section](https://www.terraform.io/docs/commands/plan.html#security-warning).

 ## Clean up resources